 Community Public Access Defibrillators (CPADs)

-Five Villages First Responders started our Community Public Access Defibrillator (CPAD) project in 2013 to provide and install automated external defibrillators, or AEDs as they are known, into locations within our local villages for public use - the aim being to improve the chance of survival in the event of a person suffering a sudden cardiac arrest.
+Five Villages First Responders started our Community Public Access Defibrillator (CPAD) project in 2013 to assist local organisations (such as Parish Councils) and businesses to provide and install automated external defibrillators, or AEDs as they are known, into locations within our local villages for public use - the aim being to improve the chance of survival in the event of a person suffering a sudden cardiac arrest.

-Due to the brilliant support and interest we have received since then we have directly installed and helped local villages with the installation of over 20 public defibrillators in bright yellow cabinets (you can't miss them!).
-We have also given assistance and advice to many other neighbouring villages to help them to install CPADs for their communities too.
+Due to the brilliant support and interest received since then we have helped with the installation of over 20 public defibrillators in bright yellow cabinets (you can't miss them!).
+We have also given assistance and advice to many other neighbouring areas to help them to install CPADs for their communities too.

 In an emergency where someone has collapsed and is unconscious and not breathing normally or not breathing at all - call 999 for Ambulance - the Ambulance call taker will be able to tell you where the nearest defibrillator is located and the access code to open the cabinet - they will also talk you through how to perform CPR and how to use the defibrillator - which is simple and anyone can use it.
 All the Defibrillators listed below are registered with the Ambulance Service via the new British Heart Foundation system called "The Circuit", this enables the Ambulance 999 call taker to direct a caller to their nearest defibrillator.